LukeSchmitt96/LukeSchmitt96.github.io/projects.md

 #### Mechanical Subteam
 Jan 2018 - May 2019

-Designed, built, and analyzed a platform for the development of an autonomous combat robot
+Designed, built, and analyzed a platform for the development of an autonomous combat robot.

 ### UAkron NASA Robotic Mining Competition Team